Installation

 cmake variables for per-language options for kernel library compilation

-LLVM-less build
+CMake: LLVM-less build

-• First, build a pocl with LLVM somewhere.
+• First, build PoCL with LLVM somewhere.

 • on that machine, set up env vars required for your device (if any), then run bin/poclcc -l.
 That should print something like: